pollination/pollination-docs/get-started/troubleshooting/rhino-plugin-errors/help-with-modeling-error-codes.md

 This error must be fixed for simulation in both Radiance and EnergyPlus since these engines only accept planar geometry.

-If the non-planarity of the geometry is not that severe, it can sometimes be fixed by using the [PO\_AlignToGrid](../../../rhino-plugin/pollination-commands/po\_aligntogrid.md) command.
+If the non-planarity of the geometry is not that severe, it can sometimes be fixed by using the [PO\_RebuildRooms](../../../rhino-plugin/pollination-commands/po\_rebuildrooms.md) command with the `RebuildFaces` option or by using the [PO\_AlignInPlan](../../../rhino-plugin/pollination-commands/po\_aligninplan.md) command.
 Otherwise, more detailed editing of vertices on the individual geometry object may be required.

 ### 000102